Miley Stewart: Hobbies and interests

 Apart from her life as a pop star, Miley leads a very normal life.
 She is fond of camping and hanging out at the beach, but is not at all athletic.
 She has a fear of spiders and visiting the dentist.
-She also occasionally struggles with her school work and her self-confidence.
+She also occasionally struggles with her schoolwork and her self-confidence.
 She often goes through over-the-top schemes to deal with her problems.
 Although she never plays instruments while performing as Hannah, Miley can play the piano and the guitar.
 She owns several acoustic and electric guitars, including a black strat copy she nicknamed "Whammy Bar Wally" and a pink sparkle electric acoustic Stardust Series Daisy Rock guitar.
 In Hannah Montana: The Movie, Miley plays a custom built Gibson acoustic guitar.

 Hannah Montana

 Hannah Montana is Miley Stewart's alter ego.
 The character was originally going to be named Alexis Texas, but the name was changed to Hannah Montana.
-Hannah exists as a secret identity, an extremely popular and influential worldwide popstar.
+Hannah exists as a secret identity, an extremely popular and influential worldwide pop star.
 Hannah's many fans are not aware that she is really just a normal teenage girl, and Miley tries to keep her two lives separate from each other.